cybergarage/puzzledb-go/README.md

 ![](doc/img/concept.png)

+PuzzleDB supports existing query protocols such as MongoDB, Redia, and MySQL.
+Thus, developers can start using PuzzleDB as a scalable, high-performance distributed database with existing database client drivers without any learning curve.

 The name PuzzleDB comes from the ability to combine multiple modules such as coordinators, storages, and existing database protocol handlers to form a database.

 # Features